dafny-lang/blog/_posts/2025-12-01-statistics-library.markdown

 ## Acknowledgments

-We would like to extend our sincere gratitude to **Robin Salkeld**, **Olivier**, and **Michael**, our points of contact and mentors at AWS.
+We would like to extend our sincere gratitude to **Robin Salkeld**, **Olivier Bouissou**, and **Mikael Mayer**, our points of contact and mentors at AWS.
 Their guidance on API design, performance optimization, and proof stability was instrumental in bringing this library to the Dafny community.

 ## Looking ahead